-Site Stripping and Demolition
+Site Stripping

 Initial site preparation should include stripping of any surficial vegetation and organic soils.
-Based on conditions encountered at the time of the subsurface exploration, stripping of the moderate to dense native grass, weed, and trees is expected to be necessary.
-Removal of trees should include the root-masses, with the resulting excavations being backfilled with compacted structural fill.
-All of the manure encountered in the northern region of the property should be removed in its entirety.
-Any soils containing more than 5 percent organic content should also be removed in their entirety.
+Any organic topsoil and tree root masses should be removed during site stripping.
+Based on conditions encountered at the time of the subsurface exploration, stripping of native grass and weed growth is expected to be necessary throughout the majority of the site.
+Any trash should also be disposed of prior to site grading.
 These materials should be disposed of off-site.
-The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the encountered materials.
+The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.